SamuelL116/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and c from input to Z and e respectively. removes all letters c and C from input.
 21. reverse its input
+22. displays all users and their home directories, sorted by users